JanHerca/urantiapedia/output/wikijs/en/article/The_Crucifixion_Why.md

 </figure>

-> “The erroneous supposition that the righteousness of God was irreconcilable with the selfless love of the heavenly Father, presupposed absence of unity in the nature of Deity and led directly to the elaboration of the atonement doctrine, which is a philosophic assault upon both the unity and the free-willness of God.” ([UB 2:6.5](/en/The_Urantia_Book/2#p6_5))
+> “The erroneous supposition that the righteousness of God was irreconcilable with the selfless love of the heavenly Father, presupposed absence of unity in the nature of Deity and led directly to the elaboration of the atonement doctrine, which is a philosophic assault upon both the unity and the free-willness of God.” (<a id="a36_323"></a>[UB 2:6.5](/en/The_Urantia_Book/2#p6_5))

 As usual, the revelators state their position clearly and succinctly—except for one thing.
 If the atonement concept is false (and logically it must be), then why did Jesus, so soon after embarking upon his public mission, die on the cross?